 Daylight Saving Time

-An old-fashioned alarm clock is photographed.
+An old-fashioned alarm clock abides by daylight saving time.

 Photograph by Pixabay on Pexels.